Burgundy tourism & sightseeing

-There are numerous towns and villages in the region worth visiting, including Avallon (a personal favourite) and Sens, Joigny and Tonnerre, and Auxerre.
-For pretty Burgundy villages see Montreal and Noyers-sur-Serein, and also stop for wine-tasting at the village of Chablis, famous worldwide for the fine wine produced on the surrounding hills.
+There are numerous towns and villages in the region worth visiting, including Avallon (a personal favourite) and also Sens, Joigny and Tonnerre, and Auxerre, each of which has an interesting historic centre.

 Nievre - south-west Burgundy

-Outdoor enthusiasts will love the Nievre department, with the quiet roads and paths around Morvan being very popular with hikers and cyclists.
+Outdoor enthusiasts will enjoy visiting the Nievre department with the quiet roads and paths, in particular within the Morvan Natural park being very popular with hikers and cyclists.

 Saone-et-Loire - south-east Burgundy

-Saone-et-Loire in the southern part of Burgundy is perhaps a less established part of the tourist trail in the region, but still has much to discover and explore.
+Saone-et-Loire in the southern part of Burgundy is a less established tourist destination than the northern departments of Burgundy, but still has places of interest to discover and explore.